H6gvbhYujnhwP/syncsure_website/DEPLOY_TRIGGER.md

 This file is used to trigger frontend redeployments when needed.

-Last update: 2025-09-07 08:55 UTC
+Last update: 2025-09-07 09:05 UTC
-Reason: CRITICAL - Force redeploy to sync complete Login.jsx authentication system

-The Login.jsx component has complete authentication code locally but the deployed version is missing the handleLogin function.
-This is causing the "Sign in" button to do nothing.

-DEPLOYMENT ISSUE: Frontend deployment is not picking up the latest code from GitHub repository.
+Reason: DEBUG - Add comprehensive logging to identify login failure point

+Added debug console.log statements to identify exactly where the handleLogin function is failing:
+1. "Login attempt:" - ✅ Working (we see this)
+2. "Validation failed – missing fields" - Check if validation is failing
+3. "Sending login request to:" - Check if fetch is reached
+4. "Got response:" - Check if backend responds

+Also added onClick={handleLogin} to button for defensive programming.